greeshmastanii/democracy_v-s_dictatorship/README.md

 # democracy_v-s_dictatoship
-The following python code gives as comparsion of the type of government worldwide.
+The following python code gives as comparsion in the form of bar graph of the type of governments worldwide as two plots democracy and dictatorship